wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 summary: Learn how you can generate and manage API tokens and access tokens.
 ---

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Manage API Tokens](api_tokens.html)."%}

-Invoking the [Operations for Applications REST API](wavefront_api.html), using `curl` or an API client, requires a **VMware Cloud services access token**.
-In a few cases, when setting up a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens), authentication with an **Operations for Applications API token** is also supported.
+Invoking the [Tanzu Observability REST API](wavefront_api.html), using `curl` or an API client, requires a **VMware Cloud services access token**.
+In a few cases, when setting up a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-tanzu-observability-api-tokens), authentication with an **Tanzu Observability API token** is also supported.

 To obtain a VMware Cloud services access token, you must make an API call to the VMware Cloud services REST API and exchange it from:
 * A VMware Cloud services API token associated with your user account.
 * The credentials of a server to server OAuth app associated with the VMware Cloud organization running the service.

-To obtain an Operations for Applications API token, you can also create a service account and generate an API token associated with it.
+To obtain a Tanzu Observability API token, you can also create a service account and generate an API token associated with it.

-{% include note.html content="If your original Operations for Applications subscription was recently [onboarded to VMware Cloud services](csp_migration.html), for backward compatibility, you might have some legacy Operations for Applications API tokens that are associated with user accounts and service accounts.
+{% include note.html content="If your original Tanzu Observability subscription was recently [onboarded to VMware Cloud services](csp_migration.html), for backward compatibility, you might have some legacy Tanzu Observability API tokens that are associated with user accounts and service accounts.
 It’s recommended that you incrementally replace them with VMware Cloud services API tokens and sever to server OAuth apps."%}

 ## Manage the VMware Cloud Services API Tokens for Your User Account